| Little Willow ( @ 2008-01-19 17:50:00 |

 A Mango-Shaped Space by Wendy Mass - A cat named Mango is very important to both the protagonist and the storyline.
 Read my full-length review of this book as well as other novels by Mass.

 The works of Cleveland Amory - I should never read non-fiction stories about cats.
-I read these books when I was very little, then I hugged Twinkie with all of my might and cried into her fur.
+I read these books when I was very little, then I hugged my cat with all of my might and cried into her fur.

 Related Posts